 1) This book is perfectly paced.
 The clues and action merge seamlessly from chapter to chapter without flagging or lagging.
 For a mystery book to keep the suspense building steadily until the reveal, this is a master at work.
 And I read all of Nancy Drew PLUS Hardy Boys as a kid, so I have that as my street cred!

 2) I also thought Sheela’s portrayal of Indian American 2nd generation kids was spot on and very sensitive as to ring exactly true.
 My kids are Korean/Chinese/Japanese, a combination rare in Boston.
 Neela’s reaction to being a child of color is complex.
 On the one hand, she is proud of her heritage.
 She picked the veena over European instruments because she’s not trying to hide her nationality.
 On the other hand, she cringes when classmates make fun of the bindi mark.
 It made me realize how even an instrument can be a statement of who you are.
 When my son asked to learn to play guitar, it made me want to buy a guitar online to let him learn.

-3) The idea of how to fit in with American classmates yet honor her heritage is dilemma that all 2nd generation Asian immigrants face.
-Sheela’s gives gentle insight into what it means to be Indian American — introducing us, the reader, to Indian culture though food, music and travel.
+3) The idea of how to fit in with American classmates yet honor her heritage is a dilemma that all 2nd generation Asian immigrants face.
+Sheela gives gentle insight into what it means to be Indian American — introducing us, the reader, to Indian culture through food, music, and travel.
 She actually makes the reader more sensitive and knowledgeable about India without the reader actually realizing it.

 I highly recommend this book.
 It’s a must-read if you live in Arlington or Cambridge!
 And a must-read if you live near Boston!
 And a must-read if you are Indian American.
 Or like a good mystery.
 Or a well-written book.
 Well… it’s a great read for anyone, but particularly a reader ages 9 and up.
 It won a slew of awards but deserves to win more!